 For this original study by Tailwind we took over 100,000 Instagram posts from a three month period and analyzed them to uncover how successful different accounts were when they changed the number of times they post to Instagram each day.
 We wanted to know how likes growth, follower growth, and engagement rate all change with different posting frequencies.

 We thought we’d see higher engagement rates (likes plus comments divided by followers) among accounts that post less often.
 What we found surprised us.
-There wasn’t a significant difference in engagement rates between those who post once per week and those who post seven times per week or more.
+There was a significant difference in engagement rates between those who post once per week and those who post seven times per week or more.
 In fact, we found that accounts that increased their rate of posting over the three month study saw a significant increase in their engagement rate, and enjoyed higher follower growth rates too!

 If we stop to think about it, it makes sense to me that Instagram would want to reward people for using their platform more.
 Or at least, not incentivize their using it less.

 - How often you should post to Instagram